Animatronics: In films

-40 ft in length and even the largest animatronics weighing 9000 lb were able to perfectly recreate the appearance and natural movement on screen of a full-sized Tyrannosaurus rex.

-Jack Horner called it "the closest I've ever been to a live dinosaur".
-Critics referred to Spielberg's dinosaurs as breathtakingly and terrifyingly realistic.
+40 ft in length, and even the largest animatronics, weighing 9000 lb, were able to perfectly recreate the appearance and natural movement on screen of a full-sized Tyrannosaurus rex.
+Jack Horner called it "the closest [he's] ever been to a live dinosaur".
+Critics evaluated Spielberg's dinosaurs as breathtaking and terrifyingly realistic.

-The 1999 BBC miniseries Walking with Dinosaurs was produced using a combination of about 80% CGI and 20% animatronic models.
-The quality of computer imagery of the day was good, but animatronics were still better at distance shots, as well as closeups of the dinosaurs.
+The 1999 BBC miniseries Walking with Dinosaurs was produced using a combination of 80% CGI and 20% animatronic models.
+Animatronics were most appropriate for both distance shots and close-ups of the dinosaurs.
 Animatronics for the series were designed by British animatronics firm Crawley Creatures.
-The show was followed up in 2007 with a live adaptation of the series, Walking with Dinosaurs: The Arena Spectacular, which also featured animatronics.
+The show was revived in 2007 with a live adaptation of the series, Walking with Dinosaurs: The Arena Spectacular, which also featured animatronics.

-Geoff Peterson is an animatronic human skeleton that serves as the sidekick on the late-night talk show The Late Late Show with Craig Ferguson.
-Often referred to as a "robot skeleton", Peterson is a radio-controlled animatronic robot puppet designed and built by Grant Imahara of MythBusters.
+Geoff Peterson is an animatronic human skeleton that served as the sidekick on the late-night talk show The Late Late Show with Craig Ferguson from 2010 to 2014.
+Often referred to as a "robot skeleton", Peterson is a radio-controlled animatronic puppet designed and built by Grant Imahara of MythBusters.